DreamerHR/lsjt/README.md

-# lsjt
+# GAME
-this is a work
+this is a game.